-Figure out exactly what it is about your manager that’s problematic and determine if there's anything you can change or address.
-If there's nothing (and that’s possible!), maybe you could adjust the way you react to her behavior so you don’t escalate situations.
-For example, if she’s constantly emailing you at odd hours, expecting immediate responses, it’s up to you to gently set guidelines for your response rate—rather than responding snappily.
+Identify exactly what bothers you about your boss and see if there's anything you can do to address it.
+If there's nothing you can change, maybe you can adjust how you react to her behavior to avoid escalating situations.
+For example, if she frequently emails you at odd hours expecting immediate responses, you could gently establish boundaries for your response times instead of replying hastily.

-If this person is as insecure or incompetent as he needs to be making one of his reports so miserable, it won’t do you any good to let him think he’s gotten you flustered.
-Try to stay positive in his presence, even if that means grinning and bearing it at the moment (and unleashing a rant to your best friend later).
-If you love your job, it probably means you're doing good work, work you're proud of.
-Concentrate on maintaining that stride, and maybe—just, maybe—some of your frustrations will begin to dissipate.
+If your boss is as insecure or incompetent as they need to be to make you miserable, don't let them see that they've affected you.
+Try to stay positive, even if it means gritting your teeth for the time being.
+If you love your job, it likely means you're doing good work that you're proud of.
+Focus on maintaining that momentum, and perhaps some of your frustrations will start to fade away.

-If a large part of the reason you adore your job is because of the type of work itself, look into companies with openings for similar positions.
-If, on the other hand, the company culture and all the people who aren’t your boss are your primary reasons for finding happiness at the office, then start poking around for a potential internal transfer.
-Either way, you deserve to work with people who bring out the best in you—so don't let a great job keep you from working with an awesome boss.
-Somewhere out there is a position that’ll provide you with awesome responsibilities and a manager you'll love.
+If you love your job because of the type of work itself, consider looking for similar positions in other companies.
+If it's the company culture and your colleagues (excluding your boss) that make you happy, explore opportunities for an internal transfer.
+Either way, you deserve to work with people who bring out the best in you, so don't let a great job prevent you from finding an even better one with an awesome boss.
+There's a position out there that will offer you fulfilling responsibilities and a manager you'll love.